-On 6th December 2017 I was invited to have a tour around The Jelly Lounge on William Street, Windsor ahead of the grand opening at midday on 7th December 2017.
+On 6th December 2017 I was invited to have a tour around The Jelly Lounge in Windsor ahead of the grand opening at midday on 7th December 2017.
 Upon arrival I was introduced to co-founders Tamar and Jenny who showed me around the new family club and explained their vision and passion for the club – a place for families to come, somewhere for children to have fun, explore and play whilst being with their families but also a place to give parents, grandparents and carers a chance for a drink, a bite to eat and an environment to meet friends or an environment to work from.

 At the back of The Jelly Lounge are three individual rooms.
 These are used for workshops (Mini Master-Chef, Mini-Rockers and Mini-Matisse-ers) which incur an additional charge and you can also host your family parties at the venue.
 What I really liked is that there is the ability to merge all three rooms together to make one larger function room.
 One of the rooms is also equipped with a kitchen area.
 Whilst we were at The Jelly Lounge a Christmas wreath making workshop was taking place and was well supervised by the staff.
 The resources were also all pre-prepared and there was a little apron for each child to wear during the session.